Introduction to Health Services Research : A Self-Study Course

 National Academy of Medicine (formerly Institute of Medicine)

 The National Academy of Medicine (NAM) (https://nam.edu/) of the National Academy of Sciences was established in 1970 for the purpose of advancing and protecting the health of the public.
-The Institute is charged with the examination of policy matters that affect the health of the public.
+The Academy is charged with the examination of policy matters that affect the health of the public.
 (See also, Module 2)

 Members of the Acadmy are elected on the basis of professional achievement and distinction.
 Currently, there are approximately 1407 regular members, 66 Emeritus members, and 75 foreign associates (as of June 2005).
 A professional staff assists members and other experts in the conduct of studies on health policy issues.